Demo

 Tzap works in the following steps:

-2. Indexing: When you run tzap prompt, Tzap builds a cache, indexes your project directory, and builds a vector database of your code files.
+, Tzap builds a cache, indexes your project directory, and builds a vector database of your code files.
 This allows Tzap to efficiently search for relevant code snippets during the code generation process.
-Note: This process uploads all file matches to OpenAI.
+Note: This process uploads all file matches to OpenAI. - Prompt Generation: Tzap takes the prompt string that describes the code you want to generate.
+Tzap combines your prompt with the extracted context information to build a specific prompt for the GPT model.

-4. Code Generation: Tzap sends the generated prompt to the GPT model, which produces code suggestions based on the provided context and the prompt.
+- Code Generation: Tzap sends the generated prompt to the GPT model, which produces code suggestions based on the provided context and the prompt.
 These suggestions are then presented to you for further evaluation and integration into your codebase.

 By automating code generation tasks and leveraging GPT's language capabilities, Tzap simplifies the process of writing code and helps you push features that are consistent code styles within your project.